Wind-WindKids/winding/samples/sophieandwind/back_cover_quartet.md

 Licensing
 Text and source code © authors, CC-BY 4.0.
 Interior images CC-BY-NC 4.0 (except front/back covers).
 The back cover photo: Charles J. Sharp, CC BY-SA 4.0, via Wikimedia Commons.

-Art in *Aria and Storycats* is not without flaws.
+Art in *Sophie and Wind* is not without flaws.
 To remix or illuminate your own version, visit https://wind.kids

 Story by Wind and Ariane Windkid.